Using the CUBIC Cluster

 There will be a permission issue with your conda installation.
 You will need to change ownership of your miniconda installation.
 To fix this run

-$ chown -R `whoami` ~/miniconda3
+$ chown -R `whoami` ~/miniforge3

-When you launch jobs on cubic, they will autmoatically use cubic’s base conda environment instead of your project user’s miniconda installation.
+When you launch jobs on CUBIC, they will autmoatically use CUBIC’s base conda environment instead of your project user’s miniconda installation.
 To fix this, you will need to initialize miniconda for a bash script submitted to qsub by running

-$ source ~/miniconda3/etc/profile.d/conda.sh
+source ~/miniconda3/etc/profile.d/conda.sh

-Let’s create an environment we will use for interacting with flywheel.
+Let’s create an environment for this project.

-$ conda create -n flywheel python=3.7
+conda create -n myproject python=3.11

-$ conda activate flywheel
+conda activate myproject

 Note: For simple use of a Python interpreter managed by conda, you can use the installed module(s) like module load python/anaconda/3.
-But it is highly recommended to install miniconda as described above.
+But it is highly recommended to install miniforge as described above.

 Interacting with CUBIC: data analysis and data transfer